tmux-plugins/tpm/HOW_TO_PLUGIN.md

 ### 6. publish the plugin

-When everything works, push the plugin to an online git repository, preferably Github.
+When everything is ready, push the plugin to an online git repository, preferably Github.

-Other users can install your plugin by just adding plugin git URL to the `@tpm_plugins` list in their `.tmux.conf`.
+Other users can install your plugin by just adding plugin git URL to the `@plugin` list in their `.tmux.conf`.

 If the plugin is on Github, your users will be able to use the shorthand of `github_username/repository`.